broadinstitute/gatk/README.md

 Hellbender
 ================

-The (eventually public) parts of the next generation of GATK
+The (eventually public) parts of the next generation of GATK/Picard/Prometheus methods engine and tools.

 To build, run `gradle build`.

 To run the main program, run `build/install/hellbender/bin/hellbender`.

+Note to devs: untested code is consider **non existent** and thus is subject to removal at any time (exception is main methods).
+New code without tests should not be accepted at pull requests.